 Our graduate students are now university professors and post-doctoral fellows, PhD students, college instructors, university lab instructors, physiotherapists, occupational therapists, athletic therapists, medical doctors, medical technicians, nurses, chiropractors, police and military officers, fitness consultants and entrepreneurs, and physical education teachers.

-Seven new courses have been introduced that reflect the present issues in the physical education curriculum.
+Seven courses have been introduced that reflect the present issues in the physical education curriculum.
 Graduate programs are offered in both full-time and part-time formats, with a number of different options available to students.

 The M.Sc.
 (Kinesiology) program commenced in 2005.
 In its short history, many masters students have continued on to doctoral programs.
 Graduate students have authored or co-authored more than 100 peer-reviewed articles in that period.